virtual-labs/exp-controlled-switching-power-devices-iitd/experiment/theory.md

 2. Forward Conducting State: When the Gate voltage is made more positive than the Emitter voltage, n carriers are drawn into the p-channel near the gate region; this results in a forward bias of the n-p and p-n junctions.
 Current freely flows from collector to emitter.<br>
 During forward conduction, the IGBT will operate in any one of the following states, depending on the values of Collector-to-Emitter voltage (VCE) and the Gate voltage (VGE) values: Cut-off region, Active region or Saturation region.

-3. Once the SCR starts conducting, gate loses control over the device.
-It continues conducting even after gate signal is removed.
-However, if the forward anode current (I<sub>A</sub>) is reduced below a level known as the ‘holding current’ (I<sub>H</sub>), the SCR goes to blocking state.
-The holding current is less than the latching current.

-4. Reverse Blocking State:  When the Emitter voltage is higher with respect to the Collector voltage, no current can flow through the device even with gate current applied.<br><br>
+3. Reverse Blocking State:  When the Emitter voltage is higher with respect to the Collector voltage, no current can flow through the device even with gate current applied.<br><br>

 **Characteristics of the IGBT:**

-There are two important characteristics defined for an IGBT:

 1. Output Characteristics: It is the plot between the Collector-to-Emitter voltage (VCE) and the Collector current (IC) for a fixed Gate-to-Emitter voltage (VGE).
 The circuit diagram to plot the characteristics is given in Fig. 9.
 Voltage ‘VCE’ is measured by the voltmeter while the ammeter measures the current ‘IC’.<br><br>